danhorst/danhorst.com/content/work-with-me/_index.md

 ## I'm Looking For

-1. A senior technical role; lead engineer or staff engineer
+1. A senior technical role; staff engineer or lead engineer
 2. A mission-driven, product-focused organization
 3. A remote-first, asynchronous team<label for="remote-first" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="remote-first" class="margin-toggle"/><span class="sidenote">There are times when in-person meetings are irreplaceable like building relationships and intense bursts of collaboration—<a href="https://www.thefieldstudyhandbook.com/">like a pop-up studio</a></span>
 4. A <a href="/lists/organizational-culture/">generative organizational culture</a>

 ## Skills

+I am a rigorous, versatile, software engineer with a broad base of experience.

 APIs
 : 10+ years